Interactive Visual Feature Search: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) have been at the forefront of computer vision research for the past decade, yet they are difficult to understand due to their size and complexity.
-This makes it difficult for researchers to improve visual models (i.e. to improve accuracy or mitigate bias).
-To tackle this problem, many works introduced visualizations that help explain a model's behavior.
-For instance, Grad-CAM~\cite{selvaraju17gradcam} and Network Dissection~\cite{netdissect2017} visualize a CNN's outputs or intermediate features via static diagrams.
+Computer vision models such as convolutional neural networks (CNNs) and visual transformers are notoriously hard to interpret due to their size and complexity.
+Various techniques have been proposed to help visualize and ``explain'' these models with static figures; for instance, attribution heatmaps~\cite{bach2015pixel,fong17interpretable,simonyan14deep,smilkov2017smoothgrad,zhou2016learning} like Grad-CAM \cite{selvaraju17gradcam} visualize which input image regions are important for a model's output decision, and feature visualization techniques help explain internal aspects of models (e.g. what visual stimuli most activates a given neuron) \cite{netdissect2017,mahendran16visualizing,olah2017feature,simonyan14deep,zeiler2014visualizing}.

-However, researchers have recently focused on creating \emph{interactive} visualizations of CNNs, which can visualize more data in an easy-to-use way.
-Several recent works \cite{olah2018the, carter2019activation} provide rich graphical interfaces that allow the user to analyze what CNN layers and neurons are looking for.
+However, researchers have recently focused on creating \emph{interactive} visualizations of CNNs, which can present more data in an easy-to-use way.
+Several works \cite{Bau:Ganpaint:2019, carter2019activation, harley2015isvc, Lee_2022_CVPR, norton2017adversarial, olah2018building, microscope} provide graphical interfaces that allow the user to interact with CNNs and produce rich visualizations.
+While these tools are effective at explaining CNN behavior, they are generally only designed for a handful of pre-selected models.
+A key criteria for the adoption of interpretability techniques is how easy they are to incorporate into a researcher's workflow; significant effort is required to utilize these interactive tools in new experiments, so they are unfortunately not widely used in practice.

-While these interactive tools are effective at explaining CNN behavior, they are generally designed for a handful of pre-selected models and cannot be used to visualize an arbitrary CNN.
-For instance, they cannot be applied to recently developed, self-supervised models or models trained for fine-grained classification.
-As a result, most interactive visualizations have few practical uses for researchers.
+Some works, such as Teachable Machines \cite{webster2017now}, What If \cite{wexler2019if}, TensorBoard \cite{abadi2016tensorflow}, and Interactive Similarity Overlays (ISO) \cite{fong_interactive_2021} are more lightweight and easy to integrate with new models, but only the latter two can visualize internal feature data.
+TensorBoard only supports basic feature visualizations (i.e.~plotting distributions of activations) while ISO enables users to qualitatively compare spatial CNN features, but only for a handful of images at a time.